In collaboration with The Post Office Travel Money Card.

 When visiting Vienna you don’t want to miss this Viennese specialty.
 Leberkäse translates into meatloaf, it’s made with pork and served in Austrian Semmel bread buns.
 Go for classic Leberkäse with a Semmel bun, and you could also add different toppings on your meat such as cheese, mustard sauce, pickles or even chilli.

 I suggest that you get this sandwich from Leberkas Pepi, a little cosy restaurant that is very close to Vienna State Opera.
+Apparently it’s a chain so you will also be able to find more branches in Vienna.
 The sandwiches are also very cheap, we paid €3.15 for a classic Leberkäse with a Semmel bun.
-This restaurant does not accept cash, so we had to withdraw some cash from an ATM machine using our Travel Money Card.
+This restaurant does not accept cards, so we had to withdraw some cash from an ATM machine using our Travel Money Card.

 You will find many sausage stands all over Vienna with lots of hungry customers queuing to buy Würstels sausages either plain or with cheese.
 The sausages come in big bread buns, and the vendors will ask you whether you prefer the sweet kremser mustard or spicy estragon.
 We paid €4.10 for a sausage sandwich in cash.